List of bus routes in the Wellington Region: Wellington City routes from 2018

 These bus routes, which came into operation on 15 July 2018, operate within the Wellington City area.
 Previously, Wellington City services (with the exception of Newlands and Johnsonville services) were operated entirely by GO Wellington.

-Commercially operated routes

-A number of commercial routes (mainly commuter services) are operated between the Hutt Valley and other parts of the region.
-The bus routes are not run as part of the Regional Council network and do not follow the Metlink fare structure, but timetables are branded Metlink.
-The Hutt Valley-Wellington commuter services will be reviewed in late 2018, after NZ Bus lost the Hutt Valley contracts in June.
-Most have been taken over by NZ Coach Services in the meantime.

 Hutt Valley routes

 These Hutt Valley routes first came into service on 15 July, 2018.
 Previously, Hutt Valley services were operated entirely by Valley Flyer.

 Wairarapa routes

 The Wairarapa is physically separated from Wellington by the Remutaka Range.
 Connections to Wellington are made by the Wairarapa Connection train from Masterton to Wellington.

 Porirua routes

-Most Porirua services connect with the Kapiti Line railway service at Porirua station.
+Most Porirua services connect with the Kāpiti Line railway service at Porirua station.
 The route 60 service connects Wellington City and Porirua City bus services by road (see the Wellington City section).
 Previously, Porirua services were operated entirely by Mana Coach Services.

-Kapiti Coast routes
+Kāpiti Coast routes

-Kapiti Coast services are separated from the other urban areas.
-Paraparaumu services usually terminate at Paraparaumu station, connecting with Kapiti Line trains, and travel via Coastlands Shopping Centre.
-Waikanae and Ōtaki services leave from Waikanae station, connecting with Kapiti Line trains there.
-Previously, Kapiti Coast services (apart from Ōtaki services) were operated entirely by Mana Coach Services.
+Kāpiti Coast services are separated from the other urban areas.
+Paraparaumu services usually terminate at Paraparaumu station, connecting with Kāpiti Line trains, and travel via Coastlands Shopping Centre.
+Waikanae and Ōtaki services leave from Waikanae station, connecting with Kāpiti Line trains there.
+Previously, Kāpiti Coast services (apart from Ōtaki services) were operated entirely by Mana Coach Services.